jordanadrianoo/Hack-Quarantine-2020/Web Scraping/README.md

 now that we can confirm that these are the elements within the table we can tell python what to extract from the HTML document.

-Back in your Notebook we will use this infomation to create a new cell to parse the information. ***Disclaimer:*** *This section can be very challenging to read at first*.
+Back in your Notebook we will use this information to create a new cell to parse the information. ***Disclaimer:*** *This section can be very challenging to read at first*.

 ```
 data = list(map(lambda x: list(map(lambda y: y.text, x.select('td, th'))), soup.select('table#main_table_countries_today tr')))